-Though the act was arguably the beginning of federal regulation of the markets and is still the backbone of fraud and insider trading cases today, it included neither a definition of insider trading nor concrete wording making insider trading illegal.
-Specifically, the act included a significant loophole.
-The law prohibited “fraud and misstatements in the sale of securities”, but it did not prevent fraud or misstatements when it came to the purchase of securities.
+Though the act was arguably the beginning of federal regulation of the markets and is still the backbone of fraud and insider trading cases today, it included neither a definition of insider trading nor concrete wording making it illegal.
+Specifically, the act had a significant loophole.
+The law prohibited “fraud and misstatements in the sale of securities”, but it did not prevent fraud or misstatements when purchasing securities.
 This essentially meant insider trading remained legal.

 In 1942, the SEC updated the language of the Securities and Exchange Act of 1934, at which point insider trading officially became illegal.
-Further updates to the act were made later, broadening the language even more.
-Section 10b of the Securities and Exchange Act of 1934 now prohibits any fraudulent or deceptive practice and has been broadly interpreted in cases ranging from negligence to failure to stop others from participating in securities fraud.
+Later further updates to the act were made, broadening the language even more.
+Section 10b of the Securities and Exchange Act of 1934 prohibits any fraudulent or deceptive practice and has been broadly interpreted in cases ranging from negligence to failure to stop others from participating in securities fraud.

 An employee of Company A knows about the announcement occurring on Friday.
-On Wednesday, the employee purchases $100,000 worth of Company A stock.
-On Friday, when the new product is announced, Company A’s stock increases by 10%.
-The employee then sells his shares for $110,000 – a $10,000 profit, made in only two days.
+On Wednesday, the employee purchases 100,000 worth of Company A stock.
+On Friday, when the new product was announced, Company A’s stock increased by 10%.
+The employee then sells his shares for 110,000 – a $10,000 profit made only two days.
 The employee in this example profited from his use of material nonpublic information and therefore is guilty of insider trading.

-This is an incredibly clear example of insider trading.
+This is an obvious example of insider trading.
 Let’s look at another example that’s slightly more complicated.

-Let’s say that instead of making the trades, the employee of the company tells a friend about the upcoming new product announcement and suggests that the friend purchase stock in Company A. On Wednesday, the friend purchases $100,000 worth of Company A stock.
-On Friday, when the new product is announced, Company A’s stock increases by 10%.
+Let’s say that instead of making the trades, the employee of the company tells a friend about the upcoming new product announcement and suggests that the friend purchase stock in Company A. On Wednesday, the friend purchased $100,000 worth of Company A stock.
+When the new product was announced on Friday, Company A’s stock increased by 10%.
 The friend sells his shares the same day.
 In this instance, both the employee and the friend are guilty of illegal insider trading, even though the employee did not make a profit.
 The employee had a relationship with his employer, Company A, which he exploited by tipping his friend.
 The friend had a relationship with the employee, which he utilized to make a profit.

 While cases like these do occur, most examples of real-life insider trading are even more complicated.
 To see how insider trading can play out in the real world, we’ll look at the famous example of Martha Stewart.

-One of the most publicized examples of insider trading was in 2003 when the SEC charged Martha Stewart with securities fraud.
-This case serves as an excellent example of how an individual may profit, even if they’re not an insider in the publicly-traded company in question, and how complicated insider trading cases may be.
+One of the most publicized examples of insider trading was in 2003, when the SEC charged Martha Stewart with securities fraud.
+This case is an excellent example of how an individual may profit, even if they’re not an insider in the publicly-traded company in question, and how complicated insider trading cases may be.

 The charges against Stewart concerned a company called ImClone.
 ImClone had a drug called Erbitux, but the drug had not yet received approval from the Federal Drug Administration (FDA).
 Erbitux was an essential product for ImClone, and if approved, it could be used to treat cancer.
 The CEO of ImClone, Samuel Waksal, knew the FDA was about to reject Erbitux’s approval.
 Since he knew this would negatively impact the company’s stock price, Waksal instructed his Merrill Lynch broker, Peter Bacanovic, to sell all of the ImClone shares he held at Merrill Lynch.

 Stewart was another one of Bacanovic’s clients.
 Stewart had his assistant tell Stewart that Waksal had sold all of his shares of ImClone.
 Based on this information, which was not publicly known, Stewart chose to sell all of her shares of ImClone.
-The following day, ImClone announced that the FDA had denied Erbitux’s application, and the share price dropped.
+ImClone announced that the FDA had denied Erbitux’s application the following day, and the share price dropped.
 By selling when she did, Stewart avoided a loss of $45,673.

 Stewart and Bacanovic, her broker, were charged with insider trading.
-When an investigation began, Stewart attempted to cover up the illegal insider trading that occurred.
-Due to the attempted coverup, she was also charged with obstruction, conspiracy, and making false statements, which often accompany charges of insider trading.
-It was for these charges, not the insider trading charges, that Stewart served five months in a federal corrections facility.
+When an investigation began, Stewart attempted to cover up the illegal insider trading.
+Due to the attempted coverup, she was also charged with obstruction, conspiracy, and making false statements, which often accompany insider trading charges.
+Stewart served five months in a federal corrections facility for these charges, not the insider trading charges.

-Stewart was one of many high-profile insider trading cases in the last two decades, but even though insider trading charges are highly publicized, convictions are relatively rare.
-This is because insider trading is often incredibly hard to prove.
+Stewart was one of many high-profile insider trading cases in the last two decades, but convictions are relatively rare even though insider trading charges are highly publicized.
+This is because insider trading is often tough to prove.

-The SEC does not limit their scope to directors or owners of publicly traded companies, because, as we’ve seen, anyone can become involved in insider trading.
+The SEC does not limit its scope to directors or owners of publicly traded companies because, as we’ve seen, anyone can become involved in insider trading.
 This is why all insiders must report their trading activity to the SEC.
 The SEC then uses software to review trades and flag suspicious-looking trades.
-In theory, this should make it relatively simple to catch insider trading, but this isn’t necessarily the case.
+This should make it relatively simple to catch insider trading, but this isn’t necessarily the case.

-Trading history can highlight red flags, such as making a significant trade right before information is released, which causes major movement to the stock price, but profiting from a trade is not illegal.
-That’s why, even though the SEC has many tools and partners that can help it find suspected insider trading, proving insider trading is still incredibly problematic.
+Trading history can highlight red flags, such as making a significant trade right before the information is released, which causes substantial movement in the stock price, but profiting from trade is not illegal.
+Even though the SEC has many tools and partners that can help it find suspected insider trading, proving insider trading is still incredibly problematic.
 A conviction of insider trading requires proof beyond a reasonable doubt that the person making the trade had access to nonpublic material information and knew it was confidential.

-Even with the potential penalties, the temptation to profit off of insider information will likely always tempt some insiders.
-But as tempting as insider trading may be, the potential of not only fines but also jail time means that insiders should think twice before trying to compound capital criminally.
+Even with the potential penalties, the temptation to profit from insider information will likely always tempt some insiders.
+But as tempting as insider trading may be, the potential of fines and jail time means that insiders should think twice before trying to compound capital criminally.